Raoul Vazquez

-Raoul Vázquez García (Montgat, Barcelona, 19 March 1997) is a Spanish singer, songwriter and musician.
+Raoul Vázquez García (born 19 March 1997 in Montgat, Barcelona, Spain) is a Spanish singer, songwriter and musician.
 He began to gain renown at the end of 2016 when he competed in the fourth edition in Spain of the talent show The Voice.
 However, his launch to fame came a year later, on the last trimester of 2017, following his participation in the ninth edition of Spanish talent Operación Triunfo 2017.
 In December 2018 he made a musical collaboration with Belén Aguilera with a song that became his first published work, “Tus monstruos” (Your monsters).
 After that, in June 2019, he released his first solo single, “Estaré ahí” (I'll be there).

 Early life

 Raoul was born in Barcelona (Spain) and is the second son of Susana García and Manuel Vázquez.
 His older brother is the renowned football player Álvaro Vázquez.
 Due to his brother's work, Raoul had to move to Swansea (Wales) when he was fourteen years old.
 Although he always wanted to become a singer, it wasn't until he was 16 that a teacher encouraged him to take singing and interpretation lessons and to participate in different castings.
 He then embarked in his musical education and commenced vocal technique lessons, which he later continued once he was back in Spain.